Birkbeck, University of London

 Birkbeck is a world-class research and teaching institution, a vibrant centre of academic excellence and London’s only specialist provider of evening higher education.
 A global elite, top 150 institution, we encourage applications from students without traditional qualifications.

-Birkbeck's Department of English & Humanities is an internationally-recognised department within the School of Arts, which was ranked 54th in the world for Arts & Humanities in the Times Higher Educations's World University Rankings 2013-14.
+Birkbeck's Department of English, Theatre & Creative Writing is an internationally-recognised department within the School of Arts, which was ranked 54th in the world for Arts & Humanities in the Times Higher Educations's World University Rankings 2013-14.
 The Department is located at 43-46 Gordon Square at the heart of London's historic literary and scholarly community in Bloomsbury.
 These Georgian townhouses are famous for their association with the Bloomsbury Group: a collective of intellectuals, writers and artists, including Virginia Woolf and E.M.
 Forster, who lived and worked around Bloomsbury in the first half of the 20th century.

 In the first decade of the twentieth century, Vanessa (born in 1879) and Virginia (born in 1882) Stephens moved, with their brothers Thoby and Adrian, from the family home in fashionable but conventional South Kensington to 46 Gordon Square in bohemian Bloomsbury.
 They rented the house together until Vanessa Stephen's marriage in 1907 to the art critic Clive Bell, whereupon Virginia moved to set up a new home with her brother Adrian at 29 Fitzroy Square, to the west just across Tottenham Court Road.